anna-m-h5/anna-m-h5/README.md

 Pronouns: she/her

 I’m an MLIS student at Drexel University, and in my current coursework, I'm learning about:
-+ digital curation/stewardship,
++ digital curation/stewardship
 + metadata & resource description
-+ information & social justice.
++ information & social justice

 Outside of my courses, I would love to learn basic Python!!